X Party: Background

-The majority of the founding members of the X Party actively participated in the 15M Movement as it became known.
+The majority of the founding members of the X Party actively participated in the 15M movement as it became known.
 In May 2012, the 15MpaRato platform was created, a collective which would later become part of the X Party's Anticorruption Commission.
 This platform is part of the popular accusation involved in the judicial processes known as the Bankia case [link], The Bankia Preferential Shares case and the Blesa case.
 Some of the founding members of these collectives came together to form the X Party at the end of 2012 and beginning of 2013.

 Founding

-Partido X, Partido del futuro (X Party, Party of the Future) was registered in the Registry of Political Parties on the 17th of December, 2012 and in November 2014, the name was modified to, and is currently registered as, the Red Ciudadana Partido X: Democracia y Punto (X Party Citizens' Network: Just Democracy).
+Partido X, Partido del futuro (X Party, Party of the Future) was registered in the Registry of Political Parties on 17 December 2012 and in November 2014, the name was modified to, and is currently registered as, the Red Ciudadana Partido X: Democracia y Punto (X Party Citizens' Network: Just Democracy).
 The members of the party were presented at a public press conference on October 8, 2013.

-2014 European Parliamentary Elections
+2014 European Parliamentary elections

 The X Party ran for the May 2014 European parliamentary elections.
 The list was led by Hervé Falciani.
 Other candidates on the list included Simona Levi, Raúl Burillo, and Juan Moreno Yagüe.

 They obtained 100,561 votes, 0.64% of the total, which was insufficient to win parliamentary representation.